Meeting & Study Room Policies

 In keeping with its mission, the American Fork Library offers the use of its meeting rooms for social and cultural activities, discussions of issues, and matters of public interest.
 These rooms are available to all groups, provided the meetings are open to the public and the purposes and actions are legal and do not interfere with the activities of the library.
 No admission may be charged or products sold at the library.

 Use of the meeting rooms does not constitute endorsement by the Library and/or American Fork City of points-of-view expressed by participants in a program.

-• The reservation is subject to payment in full, and in advance of scheduled use, of the applicable rental fee at the time of reservation:
+• The reservation is subject to payment in full of the applicable rental fee at the time of reservation: